-10.6 If, in the period from this Subscription to completion of the Qualified Listing of the Company, Suqian Limao receives a real offer for acquisition from an entity other than the shareholders of Suqian Limao (exclusive of affiliates of Suqian Limao), then the Investors will have the right to sell their equity to such acquiring entity at the same prices and under the same conditions pro rata based on the percentage of the equity held by an Investors to the sum of the equity held by the shareholders intending to transfer and the shareholders with the cosale right (the "Co-Sale Right").
-If Suqian Limao sells its equity held in the Company in breach of the provisions on Co-Sale Right, the Investors will be entitled to sell to Suqian Limao the equity held by them that should have been sold to the above-mentioned acquiring entity under the Co-Sale Right at the same prices and under the same conditions, and Suqian Limao is under the obligation to acquire such equity.
+10.6 If, in the period from this Subscription to completion of the Qualified Listing of the Company, Suqian Limao receives a real offer for acquisition from an entity other than the shareholders of Suqian Limao (exclusive of affiliates of Suqian Limao), then the Investors will have the right to sell their equity to such acquiring entity at the same prices and under the same conditions pro rata based on the percentage of the equity held by an Investors to the sum of the equity held by the shareholders intending to transfer and the shareholders with the co-sale right (the "Co-Sale Right").
+If Suqian Limao sells its equity held by them that should have been sold to the above-mentioned acquiring entity under the Co-Sale Right at the same prices and under the same conditions, and Suqian Limao is under the obligation to acquire such equity.

-10.7 In the period from this Subscription to completion of the Qualified Listing of the Company, if Sequoia, Harvest and Taiping each holds no less than 2% equity interest of the Company, the Company shall provide such Investors with the following documents; if any one of the above-mentioned three Investors holds less than 2% equity interest in the Company has no obligation to provide the following documents to the Investors, unless the Company agrees to do so:
+10.7 In the period from this Subscription to completion of the Qualified Listing of the Company, if Sequoia, Harvest and Taiping each holds no less than 2% equity interest of the Company, the Company shall provide such Investors with the following documents; if any one of the above-mentioned three Investors holds less than 2% equity interest in the Company, the Company has no obligation to provide the following documents to the Investors, unless the Company agrees to do so:

-- (1) within 15 Business Days of the announcement by JD.com, Inc. of its annual report, provide the unaudited annual consolidated financial statements of the Company; - (2) within seven Business Days of the announcement by JD.com, Inc. of its quarterly report, provide the unaudited quarterly consolidated financial statements of the Company.
+(1) within 15 Business Days of the announcement by JD.com, Inc. of its annual report, provide the unaudited annual consolidated financial statements of the Company;

+(2) within seven Business Days of the announcement by JD.com, Inc. of its quarterly report, provide the unaudited quarterly consolidated financial statements of the Company.